-- Tourism and Major Events – works in partnership with Tourism and Events Queensland and the Queensland tourism industry, supports the Queensland tourism industry to grow visitors, yield and jobs and create a business environment conducive to a strong, profitable and globally competitive tourism industry.
+- Tourism Industry Development – works in partnership with Tourism and Events Queensland and the Queensland tourism industry, supports the Queensland tourism industry to grow visitors, yield and jobs and create a business environment conducive to a strong, profitable and globally competitive tourism industry.

-Our DITID Strategic Plan 2017-21 communicates our key priorities, strategies and measures of success.
+Our Strategic Plan 2017-21 communicates our key priorities, strategies and measures of success.

 Our annual report is an account of our work and financial position for the 12 months ending 30 June.
 It reflects our performance against our strategic plan.
 It also lists the legislation we administer and provides an overview of the department's organisational chart.

-DTESB works closely with two statutory bodies that are part of the portfolio - Tourism and Events Queensland (TEQ) and the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC).
+The department works closely with 2 statutory bodies that are part of the portfolio - Tourism and Events Queensland (TEQ) and the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC).

 TEQ works to showcase Queensland as an attractive destination for tourists and investment in tourism infrastructure, events and experiences.
 It has a leading role in facilitating the development of sector capability and tourism product.